 A very DIY Valentine’s Day isn’t just thrifty—it’s also far more personal.

-Buying a stuffed bear, a box of chocolates, or a bouquet of flowers takes zero creativity.
+Buying a stuffed bear, a box of chocolates, or a bouquet of flowers for Valentines Day takes zero creativity.
 It can also get pretty pricey.
 But creating a homemade meal or, better yet, doing a chore you know your significant other hates?
 Now that is true love.

 How I Celebrate Valentine’s Day